 Pending The exception is waiting to be serviced by the processor.

 An interrupt request from a peripheral or from software can change the state of the corresponding interrupt to pending.

-Active An exception that is being serviced by the processor but has not completed.
+Active The exception is being serviced by the processor but has not completed.